Share:

-What is a source code audit?
+What is source code auditing?

-In its general recommendations and guides, the ANSSI (Agence Nationale de la Sécurité des Systèmes d'Information) recommends periodic security audits.
+In its general recommendations and guides, ANSSI (Agence Nationale de la Sécurité des Systèmes d’Information) recommends periodic security audits.

 Use of consistent naming conventions so that the programmer can easily understand the role of each function and parameter (maintenance and maintainability);